 Product Description

-MU 325-S Load Roller Assembly is an OEM-compatible replacement part for Multiton manual pallet jacks (M, S, HPL series), featuring a 3-1/4 inch steel tread with steel hub, sleeved bore with precision ball bearings, and durable industrial finish.
+MU 325-S Load Roller Assembly is a compatible replacement part for Multiton manual pallet jacks (M, S, HPL series), featuring a steel tread with steel hub, sleeved bore with precision ball bearings, and durable industrial finish.
 Cross-references include MU325-S, 325-S, and MT325-S.

 Compatibility: Fits pallet jacks made by Multiton, model M, S, HPL.
 SKU: MU 325-S